ivan-zykov/ivan-zykov/README.md

 Hello!

 I'm a back-end developer located in Vienna, Austria.
-I have experience as a PHP full stack developer and I'm transitioning to Java now.
+I have experience as a PHP full stack developer, and have done several pet projects in Java.

-#### Some of my pet projects/courses I did or working on now:
+#### Some of my pet projects/courses:
 - [udacity-hotel-reservation-app](https://github.com/ivan-zykov/udacity-hotel-reservation-app), the first project I did during Udacity Java Programming nanodegree
 - [udacity-udasecurity](https://github.com/ivan-zykov/udacity-udasecurity), the second project in Udacity Java Programming nanodegree.
 It is not polished and lacks a proper description